ukb-dt/physics/index.md

 2. Adding **cross-layer interactions** or feedback loops (e.g., how value drives hardware investment).
 3. Including **emerging trends** like generative AI or circularity in investments (like Nvidia ↔ OpenAI).

-If you want, I can **expand this table into a richer pentadic version** showing libraries, compute power, and AI use cases next.

-Do you want me to do that?

 # D
 Looking at your WhatsApp conversation through the lens of your pentadic table, here’s a structured review: